Growth and Development, Ages 2 to 5 Years

 - What could be triggering problem behavior?
 Are any of these new triggers?

-- What new skills has my child learned within the past 3 months?
+- What new skills has my child learned in the past 3 months?
 2 months?
 1 month?

-- What tasks can I encourage my child to do for himself or herself?
-How can I encourage him or her?
+- What tasks can I encourage my child to do on their own?
+How can I encourage my child?

 - When am I happy about how I treat my child?